bitwarden/help/_articles/directory-connector/directory-sync.md

 ### Shared Data

-The Directory Connector CLI shares the same database and configuration settings with the Directory Connector GUI application.
+The Directory Connector CLI shares the same database and configuration settings with the Directory Connector desktop application.
 You can install and use both applications together, however, you should avoid using them both at the same time.

-Though not required, often times it may be helpful to use the Directory Connector GUI application first to setup and configure all of your settings before using the Directory Connector CLI.
+Though not required, often times it may be helpful to use the Directory Connector desktop application first to setup and configure all of your settings before using the Directory Connector CLI.

 The default location for the shared `data.json` database file depends on which platform you are using.